 \hypertarget{section:seed_template}{\paragraph{Extraction of Seed Templates:}}

-Similar to \citet{wu2021data, yu2020grappa}, we extract SQL templates by abstracting all of the schema mentions in the queries from the Spider dataset to serve as a foundational pool for generating more diverse queries.
-Since the seed queries are initially written in SQLite, for the other dialects, we transpiled these queries to the other target dialects using the SQLGlot parser \citep{sqlglot} before extracting their SQL query templates.
+Similar to \citep{wu2021data, yu2020grappa}, we extract SQL templates by abstracting all of the schema mentions in the queries from the Spider dataset to serve as a foundational pool for generating more diverse queries.
+As the seed queries are initially in SQLite, for the other dialects, we transpile these queries using the SQLGlot parser \citep{sqlglot} before extracting their SQL query templates.

 \hypertarget{section:template_expansion}{\paragraph{Templates Expansion From Tutorials:}}